Fire Engineering Training Community

 Areas of expertise:

-Basic engine company duties and Truck work; Aircraft-rescue firefighting; auto extrication; basic building construction and firefighter safety; fire behavior; and CPR.
+Basic engine and truck company duties and skills (utilizing quints); aircraft-rescue firefighting; auto extrication; basic building construction, firefighter safety; fire behavior; and CPR.
+Expert at nothing, student of ALL.

 Bio:

-Total fire service experience of over 25 years.
+Total fire service experience of over 31 years.
 Began as a volunteer firefighter with the Worthington Fire Department in suburban Louisville KY from March 84 to Oct 86; Structural/Aircraft firefighter in the US Air Force from Oct 86 to Feb 91, simultaneously a volunteer firefighter with the Gosnell, AR Fire Dept. Volunteer FF in KY again from Feb 91 to Aug.
-91; And just reached 18 years with the St Louis Fire Department where I presently work.
-I've had assignments on 3 qunit engines; 1 quint hook and ladder; 1 heavy rescue with haz-mat; and the ARFF district at Lambert Int'l Airport.
-Hope to go back to a hook and ladder in the future.
+91; And just over 24 years with the St Louis Fire Department where I presently work.
+I've had previous assignments on 4 quint engines; 1 quint hook and ladder; 1 heavy rescue with haz-mat; and the ARFF district at Lambert Int'l Airport.
+Currently assigned to Hook & Ladder 2.
+Also I'm an Assistant Instructor with the St Louis County Fire Academy, and the Highlander FF I and II program at St Louis Community College.

 Nick Morgan's Photos